0330 822 0505

 Yes, it’s possible!
 The older the incident, the more likely it will be that you could secure a mortgage.
 Lenders will also focus on the amount of debt involved and the circumstances surrounding the repossession.

-So, if the repossession took place within the last 12 months, there are no lenders that we are aware of prepared to even consider your mortgage application.
+So, if the repossession took place within the last 12 months, we are not aware of any lenders prepared to even consider your mortgage application.
 If your property was repossessed within the last 3-4 years, it will still be quite difficult, but not impossible.

 From 5-6 years onwards, there’s a greater chance that more lenders will consider you for a mortgage.
 As with all bad credit situations, time is the great healer.